sohankanna/cybersecurity-writeups/PicoCTF/forensics/medium/c0rrupt.md

 After making these changes, I saved the file by pressing Ctrl+X and then Y.

+#### Summary of all the changes made

+The changes are listed by their location (offset) in the file.
+1. PNG Signature Fix (The first 8 bytes)

+   At offset 0x01, we changed 65 to 50 (to form the 'P' in PNG).

+    At offset 0x03, we changed 34 to 47 (to form the 'G' in PNG).

+    At offset 0x06, we changed B0 to 1A.

+    At offset 0x07, we changed AA to 0A.

+2. IHDR Chunk Name Fix (The first chunk)

+    At offset 0x0C, we changed 43 to 49 (the 'I' in IHDR).

+    At offset 0x0D, we changed 22 to 48 (the 'H' in IHDR).

+3. pHYs Chunk Data Fix (Physical dimensions)

+    At offset 0x48, we changed aa to 00 (to correct the corrupted X-axis pixel density value).

+4. IDAT Chunk Fix (The main image data chunk)

+    Length Correction:

+      At offset 0x50, we changed aa to 00.

+      At offset 0x51, we changed aa to 00.

+    Name Correction:

+      At offset 0x53, we changed ab to 49 (the 'I' in IDAT).

+      At offset 0x56, we changed 45 to 41 (the 'A' in IDAT).

 With all the corrupted sections repaired, the file was now a structurally valid PNG.
 I opened it with Kali's default image viewer